BQcybersec/-UofM-VIRT-CYBER-12-2021/Homework/Unit-11/SubmissionFile.md

 Name each of the seven stages for the Cyber Kill chain and provide a brief example of each.

 1. Stage 1: Reconnaissance: Gathering information about the target, and any potential vulnerabilities in their network or system.

-2. Stage 2: Weaponization: Creating a weapon that is customized based on the information gathered from the Reconnaissance stage.
+2. Stage 2: Weaponization: Creating a weapon (malware, virus) that is customized based on the information gathered from the Reconnaissance stage.

 3. Stage 3: Delivery: This is the stage where the weapon is transmitted to the target.

-4. Stage 4: Exploitation: The Malware is triggered to exploit the target weakness
+4. Stage 4: Exploitation: The Malware is triggered to exploit the targets vulnerabilities.

-5. Stage 5: Installation: The weapon is installed on the targets system
+5. Stage 5: Installation: The weapon is installed on the targets system.

-6. Stage 6: Command and Control: the weapon is used to control or manipulate the target remotely by the attacker
+6. Stage 6: Command and Control: The weapon is used to control or manipulate the target remotely by the attacker.

-7. Stage 7: Actions on Objectives: this where the weapon delivers the goal set out by the attacker.
+7. Stage 7: Actions on Objectives: This where the weapon delivers the goal set out by the attacker.

 #### Snort Rule Analysis